-After An Ethical Framework for a Good AI Society: Opportunities, Risks, Principles, and Recommendations, released on November 2018 the next step of the AI4’s Scientific Committee will focus on the “Governance of AI”.
+After the AI4People’s Ethical Framework for a Good AI Society: Opportunities, Risks, Principles, and Recommendations, the activities in 2019 will focus on the “Governance of AI”.
 The Recommendations of our previous document and its 20 Action Points (AP) are the starting point of the work.
 Most of the issues on how to assess, to develop, to incentivise and to support a Good AI Society entail complex matters of governance.

 The Governance of AI sets the level of abstraction, in order to properly tackle four magnitudes of complexity on (i) regulation; (ii) know-how; (iii) possible solutions; and, (iv) evaluation, that is, who, how, what, and why.
 More particularly, the intricacy regards: